ripsawridge/site/site/contents/_cma/2019/full-karwendel.md

 We'd been carried to this point on Uli's vision: walk from Lengries to Scharnitz.
 From Isar to Isar, but not by the way of water, instead crawling a path that only a passionate lover of the mountains could craft.
-Fingers skirting over the shoulder of the X, and down her neck to Vorderiss.
+Fingers skirting over the shoulder of the Rißsattel, and down her neck to Vorderiss.
 Along the back of her spine to Hinteriss, patient for now.
 And then lower yet higher, guided by water to the heights.
 To the bells of the Ahornboden and faces of the animals regarding us in the dawn.
 Along her hips, and down her legs, down the